Heron: Diet

 In addition to sitting and waiting, herons may feed more actively.
 They may walk slowly, around or less than 60 paces a minute, snatching prey when it is observed.
-Other active feeding behaviours include foot stirring and probing, where the feet are used to flush out hidden prey.
+Other active feeding behaviour includes foot stirring and probing, where the feet are used to flush out hidden prey.
 The wings may be used to frighten prey (or possibly attract it to shade) or to reduce glare; the most extreme example of this is exhibited by the black heron, which forms a full canopy with its wings over its body.

 Some species of heron, such as the little egret and grey heron, have been documented using bait to lure prey to within striking distance.
 Herons may use items already in place, or actively add items to the water to attract fish such as the banded killifish.
 Items used may be man-made, such as bread; alternatively, striated herons in the Amazon have been watched repeatedly dropping seeds, insects, flowers, and leaves into the water to catch fish.

 Three species, the black-headed heron, whistling heron, and especially the two cattle egret species, are less tied to watery environments and may feed far away from water.
 Cattle egrets improve their foraging success by following large grazing animals, and catching insects flushed by their movement.
 One study found that the success rate of prey capture increased 3.6 times over solitary foraging.